 The novel was published in 1967.
 Over a million copies of the book sold within a few months of its release.

-The Exorcist by William Peter Blatty (affiliate link)
+The Exorcist by William Peter Blatty (paid link)

 When he was a student at Georgetown University, William Peter Blatty heard about demonic possession.

 The story inspired Blatty to write The Exorcist, a book in which an eleven-year-old girl is possessed by a demon.

 The novel spent 17 consecutive weeks atop The New York Times bestseller list when it was released in 1971.
 And a 1973 film based on the book remains one of the most treasured, and feared, horror movies of all time.